Bee-line or Meander

 Darwin to Birdsville

-So for the first time, we are pleased to announce our inaugural Roadies rout from Darwin, NT.
+We are pleased to announce our inaugural Roadies route from Darwin, NT.
 After crossing the border into QLD you will reach the Roadies “Hub” in Mt Isa an converge with Roadies travelling the North eastern Qld route.

 At the Roadies Hub in Mt Isa you can enjoy some R&R in the “Gulf country” taking in the region’s rich mining heritage, a spot of fishing in Lake Moondarra or book guided tours and 4WD adventures.
 With batteries fully charged, Roadies will then travel directly south to the outback town of Boulia.
 The next day you will make the final part of the trek to Birdsville to experience the magic of the races and the many attractions the town and surrounds have to offer.